 How do you provide extended ongoing support to friends or family after someone they love has died?
 After writing last week about cancer and losing my dad, and with the Holiday Season upon us, this topic has been on my mind.

 In my experience, after a family loses a loved one, it can be a hard and awkward time for people around them.
-This has been true for me both when I lost my dad and as I have had close friends who have experienced loss.
+This has been true both for me when I lost my dad and as I have had close friends who have experienced loss.
 It’s hard to know what to say, what to do, how to act.
-And so, it can feel like, sometimes friends and acquaintances around the grieving family step away after the initial burst of help and support because they don’t really know what to do.
+And so, it can feel like, friends and acquaintances around the grieving family step away after the initial burst of help and support because they don’t really know what to do.

 I recently read a post about ways to help a grieving family, and thought the ideas she gives are really important – especially the encouragement to just do something, to meet a need, and to be specific with your requests.